ChipCE/ESP32-BLE-Gamepad/README.md

  - [x] Configurable BLE characteristics (name, manufacturer, model number, software revision, serial number, firmware revision, hardware revision)
  - [x] Report optional battery level to host
  - [x] Uses efficient NimBLE bluetooth library
+ - [x] Output report function
  - [x] Compatible with Windows
  - [x] Compatible with Android (Android OS maps default buttons / axes / hats slightly differently than Windows)
  - [x] Compatible with Linux (limited testing)
  - [x] Compatible with MacOS X (limited testing)
- - [ ] Compatible with iOS (No - not even for accessibility switch - This is not a “Made for iPhone” (MFI) compatible device)
+ - [ ] Compatible with iOS (No - not even for accessibility switch - This is not a “Made for iPhone” (MFI) compatible device) (Use the Xinput fork suggested below which has been tested to work)

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))